ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/interfaces.md

 import { ExampleTabs } from "../../../components/mdx/example-tabs"

-An interface is an abstract type that includes a certain set of fields that a type must include to implement the interface.
+An interface is an abstract type that defines a certain set of fields that a type must include to implement the interface.

 ```sdl
 interface Message {